mediquo/docs-sdk/docs/sdk/widget/introduction.md

 title: Introduction
 ---

-In this page you will find how to integrate our widget to your website quickly and easily.
+On this page you will find how to integrate our widget to your website quickly and easily.

 ## Integration

-In order to integrate the widget you will have to add the following scripts to your page.
+In order to integrate the widget you will have to add the following script to your page.

 ```html
 <script